Kravantokh/OpenGL_template/readme.md

 * Python (3 or 2 should both work)

-\*Linux-only dependency - may be installed with the package manager, in may case the command was `sudo pacman -S glu` This package may have a different name under other distros.
+\*Linux-only dependency - may be installed with the package manager.
+On Arch use the package glu exists on its own.
+On Debian the package containing it is `libglu1-mesa-dev`.
+On other distros it may be contained in a different package.

 ## Build process ##
 * Windows: run `build.bat`